Updated as of 5/18/22

 Employers should not ask for transcripts from students as a condition of attending employer receptions in advance of interviews.
 Recognizing that employers have automated processes requesting transcript information, students are advised to politely decline requests for transcripts, other than when being interviewed.

 Except for certain government employers requiring additional time for security clearance reviews, prospective employers and 1L students should not initiate contact with one another, including applications, interviews, or offers to first year students, before December 1.

 Interviews should not be scheduled at times that would conflict with students’ class schedules or any other times that may disrupt students’ studies.
 In no case, should they occur during the Exam Period (see our Academic Calendar for details).

-All offers to first year students for summer employment should remain open for at least two weeks after the date the offer was made.
+All offers to first year students for summer employment should remain open for at least 14 days after the date the offer was made.